orbeon/orbeon-forms-doc/Building-Orbeon-Forms.md

 export JAVA_OPTS="$ORBEON_MEMORY_OPTS -server"
 ```

+### Running the tests

+Select the "Unit Tests" configuration in IntelliJ, and run it.
+This should take about a minute.

+IntelliJ then shows : "Done: 723 of 731  Failed: 8"

+The tests that fail are the following:

+- `CombinedClientTest`: this requires Selenium to be setup.
+- `DDLTest` and `RestApiTest`: these require a database setup.

+We hope to provide instructions to run these in the future.

 ## From the command line

-From the command line, you need ant installed.
+From the command line, you need [ant](http://ant.apache.org/) installed.
+Building should work with ant 1.8.x or 1.9.x.

 You can then run, from the `orbeon-forms` directory: